Last Updated on

 We are also fortunate enough to have a positive reinforcement snake avoidance class offered in our area!
 Amy Creaven of Trust Your Dog Training out of Fort Collins offers a number of classes each year, all throughout the Front Range.

-This workshop is a 3-hour session.
 There are both working spots (bring your dog) and audit spots (leave your dog at home but come watch and listen).